fawtytoo/Midiplay/README.md

 ### Focus
 The project is meant for demonstration purposes only, but is functional as a player in itself.
 However, its focus is on event parsing and timing accuracy, rather than dealing with all possible events and instrument sounds.

 This project deals with timing somewhat differently than many other MIDI projects.
 The timing is done using the delta-time values (ticks) only.
 The tick values and samples per tick are kept separate.
 Samples per tick are solely used for playback.
 This gives 2 advantages: ensures synchronisation across tracks, and less time is spent checking for new events.
+Incidentally, this is the reason why the SMPTE format is not supported.

 ### Events
 The library handles only a few basic events, but enough that would satisfy most MIDI/MUS data.